triberraar/go-battleship/README.md

 To develop you need to run two servers.
 One runs and watches the frontend code, the other one runs the go server

 Run the ui by running `npm run watch` in the ui folder.
 This will run a server on port 100001.
-Run the backend by running `o run ./cmd/battleship/` in the root folder.
+Run the backend by running `go run ./cmd/battleship/` in the root folder.
 This will run a server on port 100002.

 ## How to deploy